-Any amounts allocated to the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B or Class 1B-2 Reference Tranches in the fifteenth, eleventh, tenth, ninth, sixth, fifth or third priority above will result in a corresponding reduction of the Interest Payment Amount of the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A, Class 1B-1B or Class 1B-2 Notes, as applicable (without regard to any exchanges of Exchangeable Notes for RCR Notes for such Payment Date).
-The Class 1B-3H Reference Tranche is assigned a class coupon solely for purposes of calculations in connection with the allocation of Modification Loss Amounts to the Mezzanine and Junior Reference Tranches, and any amounts allocated to the Class 1B-3H Reference Tranche in the first priority above will not result in a corresponding reduction of the Interest Payment Amount of any Class of Notes.
+Any amounts allocated to the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A or Class 1B-1B Reference Tranches in the fifteenth, eleventh, tenth, ninth, sixth or fifth priority above will result in a corresponding reduction of the Interest Payment Amount of the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1A or Class 1B-1B Notes, as applicable (without regard to any exchanges of Exchangeable Notes for RCR Notes for such Payment Date).
+The Class 1B-2H and Class 1B-3H Reference Tranches are assigned class coupons solely for purposes of calculations in connection with the allocation of Modification Loss Amounts to the Mezzanine and Junior Reference Tranches, and any amounts allocated to the Class 1B-2H or Class 1B-3H Reference Tranche in the first or third priority above will not result in a corresponding reduction of the Interest Payment Amount of any Class of Notes.

-Any amounts allocated to the Class 1B-3H, Class 1B-2, Class 1B-1B, Class 1B-1A, Class 1M-2C, Class 1M-2B, Class 1M-2A or Class 1M-1 Reference Tranches in the second, fourth, seventh, eighth, twelfth, thirteenth, fourteenth or sixteenth priority above will be included in the calculation of the Principal Loss Amount.
+Any amounts allocated to the Class 1B-3H, Class 1B-2H, Class 1B-1B, Class 1B-1A, Class 1M-2C, Class 1M-2B, Class 1M-2A or Class 1M-1 Reference Tranches in the second, fourth, seventh, eighth, twelfth, thirteenth, fourteenth or sixteenth priority above will be included in the calculation of the Principal Loss Amount.

-If any RCR Notes are held by Holders, any Modification Loss Amount that is allocable in the third, fifth, sixth, ninth, tenth or eleventh priorities above on any Payment Date to the Exchangeable Notes will be allocated to reduce the Interest Payment Amount of the applicable RCR Notes in accordance with the exchange proportions applicable to the related Combination.
+If any RCR Notes are held by Holders, any Modification Loss Amount that is allocable in the fifth, sixth, ninth, tenth or eleventh priorities above on any Payment Date to the Exchangeable Notes will be allocated to reduce the Interest Payment Amount of the applicable RCR Notes in accordance with the exchange proportions applicable to the related Combination.